-How to Prepare Your Construction Business for Operations During the COVID-19 Crisis
+How to Safely Run Your Construction Business Amidst COVID-19

-Regardless of if your business is waiting to reopen or operating with restrictions in place, it’s important to be aware of how construction sites must change due to COVID-19 precautions.
+Regardless of where your business is located, it’s important to be aware of how construction sites must change due to COVID-19 precautions.
 It’s crucial that you make necessary changes to protect your employees during this time.

 In this post, we’ll review industry best-practices for working on construction sites while avoiding the spread of the COVID-19 virus.

 5 Ways to Keep Your Construction Site Safe During The COVID-19 Pandemic

 To ensure social distancing, map project sites in advance so that workers know how to keep a safe distance from each other.
 For example, you could install tape to show employees how much distance they should have from their coworkers.
 This will help you ensure that you don’t potentially spread COVID-19 on your job site.

 All employees should be given gloves, face masks, and shields.
 This will protect them if social distancing isn’t entirely possible as they complete their day-to-day tasks.
 Be sure to order ample amounts of these items, in the event they’re lost or can’t be reused.

 On each job site, install hand washing sites so that employees can wash their hands throughout the day.
 In addition, it’s prudent to provide hand sanitizer to your workers, and place sanitizer bottles around your site.

 Before the start of each workday, you may want to require workers to have their temperatures taken.
 If someone is sick, they should be sent home to avoid the spread of COVID-19 or other illnesses on your job site.